-Good suction performance is arguably one of the most important aspects of a vacuum.
-If you're looking to effectively pick up debris like sand from shaggy carpet or rice from tile flooring, then it can be beneficial to know a vacuum's suction power, airflow, and wattage.
-However, aside from its wattage, these numbers aren't always advertised by the manufacturer.
-To approximate a vacuum's suction power, this article considers vacuums with a good overall performance or better across all surface types.
-Vacuum cleaners with better and more consistent performances tend to have good suction as they can pick up a variety of debris without too much of a problem.
+Good suction performance is arguably one of the most important aspects of a vacuum and is important for finding the best suction vacuum.
+If you want to effectively pick up debris like sand from shaggy carpet or rice from tile flooring, knowing a vacuum's suction power, airflow, and wattage can be beneficial.
+However, aside from its wattage, the manufacturer doesn't always advertise these numbers.
+To approximate a vacuum's suction power, we consider vacuums with a good overall performance or better across all surface types.
+Vacuum cleaners with better and more consistent performances tend to have good suction as they can pick up various debris without too much of a problem.

-We've tested over 45 vacuum cleaners, and below are our recommendations for the best vacuum cleaners with good suction to buy.
-These picks were selected not only based on their performance on different types of surfaces but also on their feature set, battery life, and price.
-For more recommendations, take a look at our list of the best vacuums, the best multi-surface vacuum cleaners, and the best vacuums for carpet.
+We've tested over 140 vacuum cleaners, and below are our recommendations for the best suction vacuum cleaners to buy.
+These picks were selected based on their performance on different types of surfaces and their feature set, battery life, and price.
+For more recommendations, look at our list of the best multi-surface vacuum cleaners, the best Shark vacuums, the best bagged vacuums, and the best vacuums for carpet.

-Our recommendations are based on what we think are currently the best vacuums for suction.
-We don't just base our results on overall performance, but also factors like availability, price, and reader feedback.
+Our recommendations are based on what we think are currently the best vacuums with good suction.
+We don't just base our results on overall performance but also on factors like availability, price, and reader feedback.

-If you would like to do the work of choosing yourself, here is the list of our vacuum reviews that score above 7.5 on each floor type.
+If you would like to do the work of choosing yourself, here is the list of our vacuum reviews ranked by their suction performance.
 Be careful not to get too caught up in the details.
 While no vacuum is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.